 In addition, owner-occupied real estate dominates the County Seat Dr / Supreme Court Dr neighborhood.
 In fact, according to NeighborhoodScout research, the percentage of residential real estate occupied by its owner is higher here than in 98.4% of neighborhoods in America.

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The County Seat Dr / Supreme Court Dr neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the County Seat Dr / Supreme Court Dr neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 11.2% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 97.1% of all neighborhoods in America.

 Did you know that the County Seat Dr / Supreme Court Dr neighborhood has more Italian and Irish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 28.5% of this neighborhood's residents have Italian ancestry and 26.4% have Irish ancestry.

 County Seat Dr / Supreme Court Dr is also pretty special linguistically.
 Significantly, 1.0% of its residents five years old and above primarily speak Greek at home.
 While this may seem like a small percentage, it is higher than 96.9% of the neighborhoods in America.